March Break and Summer Camps

 For students currently in grades 5 to 7

 If you are new to debate, and are looking to build a set of foundational skills in these areas, this camp is for you!
 Run by experienced debaters and coaches, this camp will teach you the basics of argumentation, refutation and rebuilding and provide an introduction to Canadian Parliamentary debating.
-Whether you are looking to get involved in competitive debating, to build confidence in public speaking or just wanting to build a solid foundation for your future English and humanities courses, this program will have something for you.
+Whether you are looking to get involved in competitive debating, to build confidence in public speaking, or just wanting to build a solid foundation for your future English and humanities courses, this program will have something for you.
 No experience necessary.

 Please note: this program is offered as a free co-curricular to all Foundation students at UTS during the school year.